Analysis | Bad News for Makers of Those Conference Goodie Bags: Gadfly

 The greater prize is in the chance to capture a bigger share of the market through broader global reach and an enlarged periodicals empire.
 In turn, more events mean gathering more customer data -- a source of potential additional income.
 The snag is investors like to see these revenue gains before they believe them.

+The companies have provisionally agreed on a cash and stock offer worth about 972.5 pence per UBM share, based on Informa’s Jan.
+16 price.
+That represents a premium of just over 30 percent on UBM’s volume-weighted average share price over the last three months, the standard takeover uplift.
+The proposal is worth 3.8 billion pounds for the equity.

-Terms haven’t been disclosed.
-UBM’s volume-weighted average share price over the last three months was about 733 pence.
-If Informa offered a 30 percent takeover premium, that would mean a bid of about 950 pence, or 3.7 billion pounds for the equity.
-Include assumed debt, and the figure rises to 4.3 billion pounds, a punchy 14 times estimated Ebitda for this year.
+Include assumed net debt and the figure rises to 4.4 billion pounds, a punchy 15 times estimated Ebitda for this year.
+The synergies to support this valuation haven’t been revealed -- other than that they are “significant”.
+They will need to be.

 UBM is expected to generate about 315 million pounds of operating profit in 2020.
-Deduct tax, and the returns on a deal would need a boost from synergies to get into the high single digits -- about as appealing as most conference catering.
+Deduct tax, and the returns on a deal would need a boost from savings and revenue gains to get into the high single digits -- about as appealing as most conference catering.

 With markets strong, investors probably prefer visionary deals to boring cost-cutting combinations right now.
 This get-together risks falling between both stools.

-Note: (A previous version of this column was updated with the deal terms from the eighth paragraph onward.)